Heroku-elasa/heroku-buildpack-toolbelt/README.md

 4. Run `heroku bash run` and SSH into your app
 5. Run `cd `
 6.  `git clone https://github.com/Heroku-elasa/heroku-buildpack-toolbelt.git && cd heroku-buildpack-toolbelt/bin && chmod 755 compile `
-7. `./compile` and  ` cd && rm -rf heroku-buildpack-toolbelt`
+7. `./compile && export PATH=~/openshifts/app-root/runtime/srv/heroku/bin:$PATH && cd && rm -rf heroku-buildpack-toolbelt `
 8. run `export PATH=~/openshifts/app-root/runtime/srv/heroku/bin:$PATH`
 9. Wait (This may take at least an hour)
     If you want to see "what's going on, you may tail the log file and watch some shell movie ;)
 10.  so you heroku installed in your app and you could do anything with its
-11. You can remove the misc content
+11. onfortunatly this will be unistall every time  you closed connection and must be reinstalled in heroku servers